radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

   --values </path/to/your/v8-values.yaml>
 ```

-Verify that the backup was downloaded.
-A failed download is not detected.
+Verify that the backup downloaded successfully.
+The chart does not detect a failed download.
 If the file is not a valid ZIP archive, the deployment starts empty without an error.

 ```
 kubectl exec -n self-managed-v8 fid-0 -- \